MosaicDreams/Mosaic-Base/README.md

 ### Description

-The Waiter class is a versatile utility tailored for utilization within the Unity game engine.
-It greatly streamlines the orchestration of time-sensitive operations, including timed delays and delayed actions.
-An important feature of this class is its adherence to the Singleton pattern, ensuring that a sole instance exists within the application, rendering it an indispensable and structured asset for a diverse range of game development scenarios.
+The **Waiter** class is a multipurpose utility designed for use in the Unity game engine.
+It significantly simplifies the scheduling of time-sensitive tasks such as timed delays and delayed actions.
+One of this class's important features is that it uses the Singleton pattern, that guarantees there's just one instance in the code.
+This makes the class a structured and essential tool for a wide range of game development scenarios.

 ### Syntax